 Priscilla Aquino Garza is responsible for statewide policy and advocacy work related to K-12 education in Texas.
 She began her education work as a middle school teacher in Boston, the South Bronx, and Austin.
 She worked as a research associate for the Texas High School Project, the Texas Higher Education Coordinating Board and the Texas Early Childhood Coalition.
 She then served as the Director of Educator & Student Policy Initiatives at the Texas Education Agency where she was responsible for improving educator quality and effectiveness and developing more effective educator recruitment and retention strategies.
 Prior to Educate Texas, she was the Deputy Director for Stand for Children Texas where she oversaw organizing, advocacy and statewide education policy.
 Ms. Aquino Garza earned her bachelor’s degree in Sociology from Harvard University, a certificate in Latin American Studies, and her teaching certificate from the Harvard Graduate School of Education.
 She received her master’s in public affairs from the LBJ School for Public Affairs at the University of Texas.

-Melissa Henderson is the Educate Texas Postsecondary Policy Analyst and brings with her eight years of experience in the Texas House, having served as legislative director for Rep. Patrick Rose.
+Melissa Henderson is the Educate Texas Deputy Director of Policy and brings with her eight years of experience in the Texas House, having served as legislative director for Rep. Patrick Rose.
 Throughout his four terms, she had primary responsibility for advising him on education - both P-12 and postsecondary - particularly in his capacity as a member of the House Higher Education Committee for three sessions.
 Ms. Henderson worked closely with institutions of higher education, House leadership and the Texas Higher Education Coordinating Board on issues such as tuition and financial aid policy, top ten percent admissions policy reform, and creating student regent positions on the boards of regents of each public university system in the state.
 She holds a bachelor’s degree in psychology from Texas A&M University.

-Susan Henderson serves as the Program Manager for the Early College High School Professional Development Network.
+Susan Henderson serves as the Deputy Director of Programs for the Early College High School Professional Development Network.
 Before joining the Educate Texas team she was principal of the Berkner TSTEM Academy in Richardson ISD.
 It was due to the achievements of this academy that Susan sought a position at Educate Texas to expand her reach with such innovative programs as TSTEM and ECHS.
 Susan has also served as an assistant principal, instructional specialist and math instructor.
 In her current position at Educate Texas, she manages the development and delivery of specialized professional development specifically designed to enable teachers to move students through rigorous classroom curriculum at a pace necessary for the completion of college courses in high school.
 Susan earned both her bachelor of science in kinesiology and master’s in educational administration from the University of North Texas.